 - PGCertSciComm, PGDipSciComm, MSciComm, MAppSc

 - May be taken only by students enrolled for Science and Natural History Filmmaking options.
-Other postgraduate students may be admitted with approval from the Head of Department.
+Other postgraduate students may be admitted with approval from the Director, Centre for Science Communication.

 - More information link